Jipok/Nim-SDL2-and-Emscripten/readme.md

 And a quick review of the code, shows that this is used everywhere.
 It's horrible.
 My perfectionism did not allow me to continue to use this option for cross-platform applications.

 You can use sdl1.
 For emscripten there is a simple library that uses the correct method.
-Just take a look at her code.
 Just take a look at her code: [library_sdl.js](https://github.com/kripken/emscripten/blob/1.37.18/src/library_sdl.js)